Open Ethos User Guide

 Calibrating Your Profile

-The Calibration tab lets you customize the engine to reflect your personal values.
-Your settings are saved in browser cookies and persist across sessions.
+The Calibration tab customizes the engine to your values.
+Settings are saved in browser cookies.

 Axiom Weights

-Set a weight from 0 to 1 for each of the eight axioms.
-This represents how important each moral dimension is to you:
+Set 0 to 1 for each of the eight axioms.

-• 0.0: This axiom doesn't factor into my moral reasoning at all
+• 0.0: does not factor into my reasoning at all.

 Social Distance Weights

-Adjust how much you weight impacts based on relationship proximity.
-See the Social Distance section for details on what each group means.
+Adjust how much you weight impacts by relationship proximity.
+See the Social Distance section for details.

 Moral Half-Life

 Set the number of years after which an equal impact matters 50% as much.
-Lower values prioritize immediate effects; higher values give more weight to long-term consequences.
+Lower prioritizes immediate effects, higher weights long-term consequences.

-• • Try running the same decision with different calibrations to see how results change
+• • Experiment with different calibrations to see how sensitive a result is to your assumptions.

 Interpreting Results